iuridiniz/haproxy-quic-docker/README.md

 Built with Lua version : Lua 5.3.6
 Built with the Prometheus exporter as a service
 Built with network namespace support.
-Built with zlib version : 1.2.13
+Built with libslz for stateless compression.
-Running on zlib version : 1.2.13
 Compression algorithms supported : identity("identity"), deflate("deflate"), raw-deflate("deflate"), gzip("gzip")
 Built with transparent proxy support using: IP_TRANSPARENT IPV6_TRANSPARENT IP_FREEBIND
 Built with PCRE2 version : 10.42 2022-12-11